pcesarperez/Modding-never-changes/Modding never changes.md

 * [_Dynavision_](http://fallout3.nexusmods.com/mods/17876/)
 * [_The IMAGINATOR_](http://www.nexusmods.com/fallout3/mods/16875/)

-I only considered _Dynavision_ worth installing, but after revisiting Gopher's video about [visual enhancements mods](https://www.youtube.com/watch?v=ry-84eqDvr0) (29:59), I changed my mind, not only because the customization posibilities of the combined mods, but also because you don't even need the Pip-Boy menu to change the settings of the mods (specially _Dynavision_).
+I only considered _Dynavision_ worth installing, but after revisiting Gopher's video about [visual enhancements mods](https://www.youtube.com/watch?v=ry-84eqDvr0) (29:59), I changed my mind, not only because the customization possibilities of the combined mods, but also because you don't even need the Pip-Boy menu to change the settings of the mods (specially _Dynavision_).
 That's a great plus.

 These four mods give you total control about light.
 And no, these are not lighting mods (we'll be there [in a breeze](#letThereBeLight)).
 These are mods to _control_ the way the light behaves in your game.